-Slice the delicata squash in half.
-Scoop out the seeds and the place each half slice down on a cutting board.
+Step 1: Slice the delicata squash in half.
+Scoop out the seeds and then place each half slice down on a cutting board.

-Cut the squash into slices.
-It is okay to leave the outter peel on.
+Step 2: Cut the squash into slices.
+It is okay to leave the outer peel on.
 You can either peel it off after it has softened from being cooked, or eat it as it is a very thin peel.

-Grab your Real California Milk cheese and grate it over a bowl.
+Step 4: Grab your cheese and grate it over a bowl.
 I used two kinds of cheese for this recipe, but you can choose your favorite type of cheese to use.

-The first step to making a quesadilla on the stovetop is to heat a pan on the stove.
-I use a cast iron skillet because it gets nice and hot.
+Step 1: The first step to making a quesadilla on the stovetop is to heat a pan on the stove.
+I use a cast-iron skillet because it gets nice and hot.

-Add the delicata squash and spinach to the cooking tortilla and cheese.
+Step 2: Add the delicata squash and spinach to the gluten-free flour tortilla and cheese cooking.

 - dandelion greens